 - Determined to avenge the deaths of the night elves who had fallen against the Warsong clan and protect the forest from what he saw as further desecration, Cenarius attempted to slaughter the orcs.

 - Cenarius appeared to know something of the history of the orcs and was convinced they were "demon-spawned wretches" who deserved only death.

-- In an exchange with the demigod during one skirmish Grom vehemently told him that the orcs no longer served any demons, but Cenarius didn't believe him and continued his attempts to kill them all.
+- In an exchange with the demigod during one skirmish, Grom vehemently told him that the orcs no longer served any demons, but Cenarius didn't believe him and continued his attempts to kill them all.

 - The orcs quickly discovered that Cenarius was invulnerable to conventional attacks.
 Death at Cenarius' hands seemed inevitable, until they discovered a nearby fountain of blood.

 - This fountain was the work of Mannoroth, who had seen Cenarius as a formidable obstacle in the Legion's way.
-The demon pour his blood into the fountain on a suggestion from Tichondrius, hoping that the orcs would once again drink it and become sufficiently re-energized with demonic power to kill Cenarius.
+The demon poured his blood into the fountain on a suggestion from Tichondrius, hoping that the orcs would once again drink it and become sufficiently re-energized with demonic power to kill Cenarius.